 Below you will find answers to frequently asked questions pertaining to meal plans, Flex Dollars, and Student Dollars

 The main difference between the two meal plan types is the frequency of when your meals become available for use.
 When you select a weekly plan, you're choosing how many meals you'd like to be available each week.
-Every Sunday without fail, a new set of meals is ready for use on your ID card.
+Every Sunday, a new set of meals is ready for use on your ID card.
 When you select a block plan, you're choosing to receive all your meals at once and use them at your discretion over the course of the semester.

 Flex Dollars are a Stored Value account linked to your ID card.
 They are only available with the purchase of eligible meals plans.
 This tender type is for dining only and is accepted at all Food Service locations.
 Balances expire at the end of Spring Semester, or upon cancellation of associated meal plan.

-Flex Dollars are downloaded onto your ID card once a semester, or whenever you add a meal plan that comes with flex.
+Flex Dollars are downloaded onto your ID card once a semester, or whenever you add a meal plan that comes with Flex.
 If you use all your Fall semester Flex, you won't get any more until the start of Spring semester.
 You may, however, choose to add Student Dollars to your card at any time.

 Student Dollars are a campus tender that you can load onto your Biola ID card.
 It's a convenient alternative to carrying around cash or a credit card.
 Student Dollars are accepted as tender at all dining locations, the Biola Store, Pharos-enabled printers and copiers, and the Print Shop.
-As an added perk, if you pay for your dining purchase with Student Dollars, you'll receive a 10% discount off your food.
+As an added perk, if you pay for your dining purchase with Student Dollars, you'll receive a 10% discount off your purchase.
 Student Dollars do not expire and will remain on your Biola ID card until you've used them up.

 While Student Dollars are a campus-wide tender, Flex Dollars are a dining-only tender that comes bundled with certain meal plans.
 Depending on the meal plan selected, you may begin each semester with $50 or $150 Flex dollars.

-Residents of Biola Graduate or Married Housing are not required to purchase a meal plan, however, some may find having a meal plan adds convenience to their busy schedules.
+Residents of Biola Graduate or Married & Family Housing are not required to purchase a meal plan, however, some may find having a meal plan adds convenience to their busy schedules.
 Such students may choose from any of the available meal plan options as well as adding Student Dollars to their ID cards.

 *Note, students have the opportunity to choose a meal plan during the Housing Application process.
 The instructions below assume that the Housing Application time frame has already been completed and you're making a change or doesn't apply due to commuter status.

 DIY Meal Plan Changes: Fall and Spring meal plans are managed online via MyHousing.
 Go to My Housing Self-Service and login with your NetID and password combo.
 There is a navigation menu along the top of the page.
-Click 'Dining' and the the option to select or change a meal plan.
+Click 'Dining' and then the option to select or change a meal plan.
 Chose the term you wish to modify (ex.
-Fall 2017).
+Fall 2020).
 Choose your new plan.
 Your student account will be billed per any changes made online.

 Admin Assisted Cancellations: Meal Plans cannot be canceled in the MyHousing app.
 If you wish to cancel a meal plan please e-mail firstname.lastname@example.org or call our office at 562-903-4872.
 We are available Monday-Friday 8:00am-4:30pm.